 - .429 (.44 Magnum, .44 Special, .444 Marlin, paper patch 44 rifles)

 - .452 (.45 ACP, .45 LC, .454 Casull, paper-patched .458)

 - .458 (.45-70 WCF, .45-90 WCF, .458 Win.Mag.)

-Larger calibers can only be made in the -H type dies:
+Larger calibers made only in the -H type dies

 - .475 (.475 NE, etc.)

 - .512 (.50 BMG, others, use .510)

 - .622 (.600 Nitro Express)

 For instant answers to common swaging questions, select the banner above!